The Piermaster's House

 The Piermaster's House is a 19th-century Grade II listed building located within the Albert Dock in Liverpool, England.
 Built in 1852 to house the piermaster and his family the building now serves as part of the Museum of Liverpool showcasing a 1940s wartime interior.
 In 2019 it welcomed 89,140 visitors.

+In 2022 it was announced that the building, along with its neighbours Mermaid House and the Cooperage would be redeveloped into a food and beverage outlet.